 - 5.1 The amount of the financial penalty has been calculated in line with our published guidance on the approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, we and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because the firm should have been aware of its obligation to have in place P&Ps/PCPs and to carry out CMRAs on all files in scope of the MLRs 2007 and MLRs 2017.
-In addition, a significant proportion of the firm's work falls within scope of the MLRs 2017 (and previously the MLRs 2007), therefore the firm should have been familiar with the obligations imposed by the regulations and should have implemented strict adherence.
-The firm has failed to meet the requirements of the regulations for a number of years.
-Despite the firm now using compliant documents and processes, which are in proper use, the firm was left vulnerable for a significant amount of time prior to this. - 5.3 We and the firm agree that the impact of the harm or risk of harm is medium (score of four).
-This is because although there is no evidence of any harm being caused, as a result of the firm not having P&Ps/PCPs and carrying out CMRAs appropriately, given the nature of its work, with around 80-90% of the firm's work falling within scope over the past three years, the firm had the potential to cause moderate impact by this conduct.
-The firm left itself without effective arrangements in place to manage compliance with the MLRs 2007 and MLRs 2017.

-- 5.4 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
-This places the penalty in Band 'C', as directed by the guidance, which indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover. - 5.5 We recommend a basic penalty at the middle of the bracket.
+This is because the firm should have been aware of its obligation to have in place compliant P&Ps/PCPs.
+In addition, the majority of the firm's work falls within scope of the MLRs 2017 (and previously the MLRs 2007), therefore the firm should have been familiar with the obligations imposed by the regulations and should have implemented strict adherence. - 5.3 The firm has failed to meet the requirements of the regulations for a number of years.
+Although, the firm now has compliant documents and processes in place, which are in proper use, the firm was left vulnerable for a significant amount of time prior to this. - 5.4 We and the firm agree that the impact of harm or risk of harm score is assessed as being Low (score of 2).
+This is because there is no evidence of any harm being caused, as a result of the firm not having compliant P&Ps/PCPs.
+The firm did have an AML policy in place, which outlined some important procedures, however it was not sufficiently detailed or adequate to comply with the regulations, which is serious when considering the majority of the firm's work is within scope of the regulations. - 5.5 The "nature" of the conduct and the "impact of harm or risk of harm" added together give a score of five.
+This places the penalty in Band "B", as directed by the guidance, which indicates a broad penalty bracket of between 0.4% and 1.2% of the firm's annual domestic turnover. - 5.6 We recommend a basic penalty at the middle of the bracket.
 This is because the firm should have been aware of its statutory obligations under the MLRs 2007 and MLRs 2017 and the breaches spanned a significant amount of time.
 The majority of its work falls within scope of the MLRs 2007 and 2017.
-However, the firm has now brought itself into compliance and therefore the ongoing risk is now low - 5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £6,794. - 5.7 We have also considered mitigating factors and consider that the basic penalty should be discounted by ten percent.
+However, the firm has now brought itself into compliance and therefore the ongoing risk is now low. - 5.7 Based on the evidence the firm has provided of its annual domestic turnover; this results in a basic penalty of £12,744

+- 5.8 We have also considered mitigating factors and consider that the basic penalty should be discounted by ten percent.
 This is to take account of the following factors as indicated by the Guidance: - a.
-Remedying any harm caused the firm has put in place compliant CMRAs and PCPs, and remedied the breaches. - b.
-Cooperating with our investigation the firm has fully cooperated with our investigation. - 5.8 The adjusted penalty is therefore £6,115. - 5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct, that exceeds the level of basic penalty.
-Therefore, no adjustment is necessary and the financial penalty is £6,115.
+Remedying any harm caused the firm has put in place compliant PCPs, and remedied the breaches - b.
+Cooperating with our investigation the firm has fully cooperated with our investigation. - 5.9 The adjusted penalty is therefore £11,470.
+5.10 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct, that exceeds the level of basic penalty.
+Therefore, no adjustment is necessary and the financial penalty is £11,470.

-6. Publication
+6 Publication